 It's worth highlighting the wine menu, which boasts no less than fifty wines with prices from just €3.00 per glass (including Spanish Codorniu Cava), to €310.00 for a single bottle of Vega Sicilia Único, one of Spain's most prestigious aged red wines that takes a full decade to make it from barrel to bottle.
 By contrast, Dom Pérignon Vintage Champagne is available from the cellar for a “mere” €210.00.

 The venue offers a separate children's menu, and a fixed price “menú degustación” (a tasting menu), that offers a three-course meal with a choice of starter, main course, and dessert for €29.90 per person.
 A minimum cover of two people applies, and the fixed price menu does not include a drink or beverage.

 Restaurante Vela Beach, one of the best restaurants in Torrevieja

 The multilingual staff were friendly and professional.
 We were seated quickly and they were able to answer any questions we had about the menu, including expressing a good level of knowledge regarding allergens.
 Advanced booking is highly recommended for busy times and during high season, particularly if you have a preference for outside seating.

-The restaurant is to be commended for the high-quality of their food.
+The restaurant is to be commended for the high quality of its food.
 Clearly produced from thoughtfully selected premium ingredients, each dish is conspicuously the result of a highly skilled kitchen team and delivered with passion, care, and an eye for detail in both composition and presentation.

 The inclusive menu is pleasantly decadent and vibrant without being unnecessarily fussy, and a faultless service complemented by breathtaking panoramic Mediterranean Sea views from the spacious terrace can only serve to compound our recommendation.